auth0/passport-auth0/README.md

 ### State parameter

-The Auth0 Passport strategy enforces use of `state` parameter in OAuth 2.0 [authorization requests](https://tools.ietf.org/html/rfc6749#section-4.1.1) and requires session support in Express to be enabled.
+The Auth0 Passport strategy enforces the use of the `state` parameter in OAuth 2.0 [authorization requests](https://tools.ietf.org/html/rfc6749#section-4.1.1) and requires session support in Express to be enabled.

 If you require the `state` parameter to be omitted (which is not recommended), you can suppress it when calling the Auth0 Passport strategy constructor: